thecdil/bootstrap5-template/README.md

 ## Customize

 - Tweak base variables in `assets/css/main.scss` (text color, link color, container size)
-- Tweak bootstrap theme colors using `_data/theme-colors.csv` (add a css color in the color column next to the BS color-class to override, or create a new class name.
-This will generate btn-, text-, and bg- classes.)
 - Add custom CSS to `_sass/_custom.scss` (content of `_sass/_template.scss` relates to template components)
 - Use Bootstrap to customize `_layouts/` and `_includes/template/`.